SiliconFF/MVI-Dragonfly/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Once you have completed the prerequuisites and installation steps you simply have to plug in your camera and with your virtual env active run the following in the root directory:
+Once you have completed the prerequisites and installation steps you simply have to plug in your camera and with your virtual env active run the following in the root directory:

 ```sh
 python .\uploader.py